Admissions, Tuition, Financial Aid, Fellowships & Assistantships

 Click here for the latest information about graduate tuition and fees.

-Residents of Connecticut, Maine, Massachusetts, New Hampshire, and Rhode Island are eligible for a special tuition rate of 150% of in-state tuition offered through the New England Regional Student Program.
-For a full listing of policies and programs contact the Board of Higher Education, 45 Temple Place, Boston, MA 02111, (617) 357-9620 or click on the link above.
+Residents of the other New England states may be eligible for a special tuition rate of 150% of in-state tuition offered through the New England Regional Student Program.
+For a full listing of policies and programs, contact the Board of Higher Education, 45 Temple Place, Boston, MA 02111, (617) 357-9620 or click on this link.

 Graduate Teaching Assistantships